ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Conclusion, Limitations and Impact

+We would like to thank Li Hang for his valuable insights and guidance during the development of this work.

-\section{Reproducibility Statement}
+\subsection{Reproducibility Statement}

 Here, we outline the details necessary to reproduce our results.
 We provide an algorithm for our data generation procedure (Algorithm \ref{alg:traj}), as well as a description of our training procedure in Section \ref{sec:off_policy}.
 Each dataset, baseline method, and base model used are specified at the beginning of Section \ref{sec:exp}.
 We provide additional experimental details in Section \ref{SUP:exp}.
 Prompts used for our method can be found in Section \ref{SUP:examples}.
+Lastly, we publicly release the code used for our method.